DOs0x12/PriceWatcher/README.md

-# GoldPriceGetter
+# PriceWatcher
-An app is for getting a gold price from a bank site or resource.
+An app is for watching a price from a site or resource.